Bingoli9/Interview-basics-for-Computer-Science/工具/gdb/GDB Coredump.md

 ### nm

-Use the nm command to list the symbol table in the binary file, including symbol addresses, symbol types, symbol names, and so on, to help locate where a segment error occurred.
+Use the nm command to list the symbol table in the binary file, including symbol addresses, symbol types, symbol names, and so on, to help locate where a segment error occurred

-ldd

-ldd

-ldd

 ### ldd